 Brainfluence talks about how to practically apply neuroscience and behavior to market to consumers better by understanding their decision patterns.
 Patterns are a great way to illustrate how we can take nueromarketing research and apply it to our everyday marketing endeavors.
 By the way, this is a fantastic book full of fascinating research and discovery.
 Check it out here: Brainfluence on Amazon (no affiliation).

 Neuromarketing has to do with more than nerves.

 The prefix neuro means “nerves.”

-Nerves, of course, are the network of mental and chemical responses that run throughout our entire body.
+Nerves, of course, are part of the network of mental and chemical responses that run throughout our entire body.
 It is the nervous system.

-The science of neuromarketing looks at the nerves using scientific tools such as fMRIs (functional magnetic resonance imaging), EEGs (electroencephalography), SST (steady state topography), GRS (galvanic skin response) and heart rate, to find out how a person’s body and mind are responding to the marketing stimuli that they’re presented with.
+The science of neuromarketing looks at our nervous system using scientific tools such as fMRIs (functional magnetic resonance imaging), EEGs (electroencephalography), SST (steady state topography), GSR (galvanic skin response) and heart rate, to find out how a person’s body and mind are responding to marketing stimuli they’re presented with.